gagnonclaire/valiance/valiance_vault/Valiance TTRPG/Narrative Gameplay.md

 |**Study Forms**|No requirements beyond time invested.|The player may reinvest one of their character’s past archetype investments, changing some or all archetype options for that tier.|
 |**Take a Vacation**|The player must spend Tins equal to ?? times their tier to gain their choice of advantage.|The player’s character gains their choice of advantage field effect for the next contract.|
 |**Training Sessions**|No requirements beyond time invested.|The player may reallocate one of their character’s Attribute points.|

+TODO: adapt these for ability queues as well
+### Activity Queues
+All activities are queued in the order they are declared.
+While no activity is being raised by a player, the scene continues to play out as pending activities occur sequentially.

+The result of any given activity is ultimately determined by the player running the game.

+#### Impossible Activities
+Some activities will become impossible between the time they are stated and the point at which they would occur in the scene.
+These are usually ignored, having no effect on the scene.

+#### Adjusting Activities
+Players may adjust their characters' actions as the scene plays out.
+This is effectively a new activity that can be declared and added to the queue.
+Depending on the current events in the scene and previously queued activities, the adjustments may be more or less effective.